This accessibility statement applies to the website www.marjon.ac.uk.

 The website was developed in line with Web Content Accessibility Guidelines (WCAG) 2.1 AA.

 We believe that the web should be an open, inclusive and fair space for all.
 We want as many people as possible to be able to use this website.
-Our goal is to make this website easy to comprehend and accessible across devices from mobile to the largest of desktops.
+Our goal is to make this website easy to comprehend and accessible across devices from mobile phones to the largest of desktops.

 That means you should be able to: